paibyun9/EGA-V9/README.md

 ## 5. Expected Output

-A verified workflow produces deterministic execution results.
+A verified workflow confirms deterministic replay, preserves workflow integrity, and allows execution without containment.
 When the replay path matches the original execution, EGA confirms workflow integrity, keeps the trust state at **T1**, and allows execution without containment.

 ```json
 {